andrew9bernard/NetworkingKit/README.md

 This networking package uses the Builder concept to build out requests.
-The requests are called Endpoints.
+The requests are called RequestModel.

-An Endpoint lets you build out any type of custom header that you would need.
+An RequestModel lets you build out any type of custom header that you would need.
 Lets you as a query, body.

-It also alows for building the endpoint to be able to make a GraphQL query.
+It also alows for building the request to be able to make a GraphQL query.

 There is an async call that you can use to perform your requests.